 to have seen all of Angola’s endemics, until he led a Birding

 Africa trip to Angola in August 2011...
-Read the trip
+Read his Angola trip reports here.

 Michael grew up in the Kgalagadi